- Total units 48 Units

 - Academic contact

-This major aims at developing students' ability in speaking, listening, reading and writing Modern Standard Chinese (Mandarin).
+In this major students will learn to speak, listen to, read and write Standard Modern Chinese (Mandarin).
 Mandarin is the official language of China and one of the world's major languages.
 As Australia's future is increasingly tied to the rise of China as a world power, the importance of Mandarin will continue to grow.
 Knowledge of Mandarin not only provides a means of understanding Chinese society and culture but it is also a skill valued in a wide range of professions, both in Australia and internationally.
-This major is also designed for heritage students of Chinese (background learners).
-For heritage learners, relevant language courses recognized in the major include advanced-level translation and readings courses (in Mandarin); Cantonese; and Classical Chinese.
+This major is also designed for heritage and background speakers.
+For heritage learners, relevant language courses recognized in the major include advanced-level translation and readings courses (in Mandarin); Cantonese; and Literary Chinese.

-Students in this major are encouraged to spend time studying at a tertiary institution in the PRC or ROC through a year of study in the flagship Year in Asia program.
+Students in this major are encouraged to spend time studying at a tertiary institution in the PRC or ROC, or other Mandarin - speaking areas.
 Competitive scholarships are available to qualified students.

 This major requires the completion of 48 units, which must include: